 Now, unless you’re a math whiz or just have an uncanny ability to remember 10th-grade math class, you’ve probably forgotten (just like we have) what it means to square a number.
 That’s why BMI calculators are so useful.
 They do the math for you.

-You might notice that our BMI calculator doesn’t ask for your age or sex / gender.
+You might notice that the BMI calculator doesn’t ask for your age or sex / gender.
 That’s because BMI categories apply equally across male and female (sex) / men and women (gender).
 That’s one of the limitations we’ll come back to later on.

 Now that you’ve tried calculating your BMI, let’s talk about what it is.